 A man returns to the South Korean side of the border, leaving two dead North Korean soldiers on the opposite side.
 A neutral third-party investigator is called in to piece together what happened before the war breaks out.

 The action and the twists and turns of the plot in the Joint Security Area will ensure that although you’re studying, you’ll still be having a ton of fun in the process (and anything you learn will stick with you).

 This movie is also great if you’re interested in North and South Korea’s relationship – and really, who isn’t?
 You’ll get a fair share of listening practice for the North Korean dialect.

 Add Joint Security Area to your must-watch list, You may be able to find the movie at Vudu.com and other streaming services.
 Let us know what you think!

 Cast: Choi Min Sik, Yoo Ji Tae, Kang Hye Jeong

-The year 2003 was a big year for Korean filmmaking, and Park Chan Wook’s Oldboy had a lot to do with it!
+The year 2003 was a big year for South Korean filmmakers and filmmaking, and Park Chan Wook’s Oldboy had a lot to do with it!